y3l1n4ung/ease/packages/ease_generator/README.md

 This package provides build_runner generators that create boilerplate code for classes annotated with `@ease()`.
 It generates:

 1. **Provider widgets** - StatefulWidget that manages the notifier lifecycle
-2. **InheritedNotifier** - For efficient state propagation to descendants
+2. **InheritedModel** - For efficient state propagation with selective rebuilds
 3. **Context extensions** - Type-safe access via `context.yourViewModel`
 4. **Ease root widget** - Aggregates all providers for easy app setup